m417z/ntdoc/descriptions/kuser_shared_data.md

     // Starts at 1 at boot, increments each time feature config changes.
 However, there is so called
     // "SwapReferenceIndex" (RtlGetSwapReferenceIndex), changing which might bring in parallel global value.
     // This field is what's referred to as RTL_FEATURE_CHANGE_STAMP/ChangeStamp in structures for
     // NtSetSystemInformation(SystemFeatureConfigurationInformation).
-Note these are NOT "Optional Windows Featues";
+Note these are NOT "Optional Windows Features";
     // rather these are A/B features (and ongoing security fix "features"), adjustable via e.g. opensource ViveTool.
     // ⚠️ Size of 🡑XState increased by 0x10 in WS2022, changing this field offset from 0x710 to 0x720.
     KSYSTEM_TIME FeatureConfigurationChangeStamp;   // 720; offset is 0x710 on win10 22H2 and earlier OS